 - a.
 Any shotgun 12 gauge or smaller will be permitted. - b.
 Double targets will be thrown in some instances; therefore the shotgun should be capable of holding two shells.
-NRA International YHEC officials will furnish 12- and
+NRA Regional YHEC officials will furnish 12- and c.
+Participants can use their own ammunition, if desired.

-- 20- gauge ammunition in low brass target loads (the specific manufacturer and type of loads will be at the discretion of the NRA).
-Those choosing a gauge other than that detailed above are required to furnish their own shells. - c.
 Only factory-loaded target shells with shot size between 7 1⁄2 and 9 (inclusive) will be permitted.
 It will be the responsibility of the participant/coach to provide this ammunition to the event officials prior to the activity.

+20- gauge ammunition in low brass target loads (the specific manufacturer and type of loads will be at the discretion of the NRA).
+Those choosing a gauge other than that detailed above are required to furnish their own shells.

 - a.
+Release triggers

-Release triggers - b.
-Shot size larger than 7 1/2 - c.
-Shot size smaller than 9 - d.
-Ventilated rib greater than 1/2 inch in height or width - e.
-Shotguns 10 gauge or larger - f.
-Shotguns without safety or safety has been disabled - 7) Shotgun Shooting Rules - a.
+- b.
+Shot size larger than 7 1/2

+- c.
+Shot size smaller than 9

+- d.
+Ventilated rib greater than 1/2 inch in height or width

+- e.
+Shotguns 10 gauge or larger

+- f.
+Shotguns without safety or safety has been disabled

+- g.
+Reloaded ammunition.

+4) Shotgun Shooting Rules

+- a.
 Safety and courtesy are first in gun handling; therefore, all guns will be carried unloaded and with actions open. - b.
 Shotguns, shotguns with choke tubes as well as shotgun barrels are not to be changed during the shotgun activity.
 Participants may use only one shotgun throughout the activity (exception shotgun malfunction). - c.
 Cheek stocks or butt plates may be adjusted prior to event orientation.
+No further adjustments will be allowed once competition has begun.

+5) Shooting Procedures

-No further adjustments will be allowed once competition has begun. - 8) Shooting Procedures Each participant may or may not be allowed to see one legal target from each trap prior to shooting the activity at the station.
+Each participant may or may not be allowed to see one legal target from each trap prior to shooting the activity at the station.
 Only participants will be allowed on the station or firing line while shooting each station.
 The score judge or range officer will hand shells to the participant as required.
 The participant will shoot his/her quota of targets and return the gun to the rack.
 This sequence is repeated for each participant until all have completed the activity.